saikrishnatbijil/saikrishnatbijil/README.md

 - 👋 Hi, I’m @saikrishnatbijil
-- 👀 I’m interested in ...
-Mobile dev, robotics
+- 👀 I’m interested in Mobile dev, Web Designing
-- 🌱 I’m currently learning ...
-LFS
+- 🌱 I’m currently learning ReactJS for Full Stack Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...